junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "No, Your Excellency.
 We're still searching."
 The demon lowers her head, looking at the ground.

 "Then WHY are you still HERE?
 GO FIND IT!"
 Crowley growls.
-"How difficult can it be to find something hidden by a freaked kid in the middle of an illusion?!"
+"How difficult can it be to find something hidden by a freaked kid in the middle of an illusion?!
+He doesn't even have a car!"

 "Yes, Your Majesty.
 Understood.
 Right away."
 The demon turns and rushes out of the throne room.

 The door closes behind her with a flicker of Crowley's finger.

 Crowley goes back indulging himself in the amazing feelings of touching the tablets -- and he notices distinctively, that the demon tablet gives him even better feelings than the angel one.
-It makes his mind and body soothing and comfortable.
-He can almost see how it looks like when Hell wins and demons like him can walk the Earth free, but the vision isn't consistent -- here and there, there are breaks and cracks in the image in his mind's eyes. *It must be because it's only a half.
+It makes his mind and body soothing and comfortable, floating and flying, better than any drug demons used to distribute to humans.
+It also gives him some really clear visions in his mind's eyes; he can see how it looks like when Hell wins and demons like him walk the Earth free, but the vision isn't consistent -- here and there, there are breaks and cracks in the image in his mind's eyes. *It must be because it's only a half.
 It will be his paradise when he got the other half back together.
 Then, that's how they'll win.*

 He stuffs the angel tablet into the hidden locked chamber under the throne, and holds the half demon tablet to his embrace.
 For once, he feels really good about himself and Hell and everything.
 He isn't even worried about Winchesters -- he can't even quite remember why he used to worry so much about them.
 They're just humans, after all.
+Why did he even try to approach them as friends?
+They're nothing.
+Not even saving the Apocalypses can prove anything, and not to forget, he also personally has participated in those Apocalypses, and people nowadays are always exaggerating.

 The secretary demon rushes down the corridor and runs into a patrolling guard demon -- he's been guarding Crowley's throne room since forever.